THE NEW FIRST NATIONAL BANK TOWER

 Cranes are used in the demolition of the old Tampa Gas Co. building at Madison and Tampa streets.
 The gas company building, and the adjacent First National Bank building that is set to be torn down next week, are owned by the Lykes Bros.
 Inc. The structures were the focus of a battle between the company and preservationists who had tried to block the company's plans to destroy the buildings.

 The only clock at the southern end of the HARTLine Marion St. Transit Parkway is shown at left in this photo taken by TampaPix in 2009.
-Three clocks can be seen (on the right side face, on edge) and there are probably six clocks, one on each face.
+Three clocks can be seen (one on the right side face, on edge) and there are probably six clocks, one on each face.

 Although the Roman numerals appear as they did on the First National Bank clock, the hands are different and obviously only one could be the actual FNB clock, if it survived for 16 years.